patrickelectric/patrickelectric.github.io/static/mundaneum/post-its.md

 What surprises you ?
 The way in which humans will create a system then use the consequences of that system as the system's justification.
 The forest jar

+The artist has to live in rebellion, because creativeity is the greatest rebellion that exist, if you want to create, if you need to rid of all conditionings.
+Bhagwan Osho